vikashplus/puppet/cyberglove/README.md

 # Cyber Glove Driver
-Cyber glove is 'officially' supported only on windows.
-The current driver is developed for windows with a planned (probable) upgrade to Unix.
+CyberGlove 'official' supported is limited to windows.
+The current CyberGlove driver for PUPPET is developed for windows.
+(This driver is platform agnostic.
+There are evidence that CyberGlove API works on unix.
+In principle, PUPPET's CyberGlove support can be extened to unix.
+This is in the wishlist)

 ## Getting started
 1. Power up cyber glove.
 Connect cyber glove to the mini USB cable hanging out the HTC headset.
 Wait for 5 seconds for the green boot up blinks.
-2. Every user needs to go through a 10 mins calibration process to get their personalized cyberglove calibration.
-Talk to Vikash if you need to get your calibration done.
-(It's done offline and is not part of the driver.
-Driver won't work without it)
+2. This repo contains a default calibration that works quite well for most individuals. (brain adapts fast to the provided calibration).
+Its possible to have your custom calibration.
+It takes about 10 mins to get a personalized cyberglove calibration.
+(WIP: there is an unmerged branch on the repo.
+Get in touch with Vikash if you want to attempt this.)

 ## Usage
 Navigate to `build/` folder. `puppet.exe <config_file>` is used for emersive visualization and interaction with the mujoco worlds using vive controller, vive tracker and cyberglove.
 Recoreded logs can be played-back/ video-recorded using playlog.exe.
 [Please refer here for more instructions](https://github.com/vikashplus/teleOp/tree/master/build#usage).